How to plan a funeral step-by-step

 Ease your emotional strain by letting this step-by-step checklist guide you through the funeral planning process

 When you’re overcome with grief, every task seems overwhelming.
 To ease your strain, we’ve compiled this list to walk you through planning a funeral, step-by-step.
-We’ve also created a checklist that you can download for free to keep track of where you are in the process.
+We’ve also created a checklist that you can download for free to keep track of where you are in the process so you’ll be well prepared.

 Contact the deceased's legal representative